Home » Biggest projects » Mumbai–Ahmedabad High-Speed Rail, India’s maiden high-speed rail project

 Jul 2022

-All permissions granted for Mumbai–Ahmedabad rail project
+All permissions granted for the Mumbai–Ahmedabad rail project

 The Mumbai–Ahmedabad high-speed/bullet train project implementation is set to take off.
 This is after the Maharashtra government through the CM (Eknath Shinde) granted all permissions required for the project.

 This move brings to life the project which was stuck due to a lack of the necessary clearances from the government.
-The clearances included land acquisition, especially at Bandra-Kurla Complex (BKC) and Vikhroli in Mumbai.
+The permissions included land acquisition, especially at Bandra-Kurla Complex (BKC) and Vikhroli in Mumbai.
 Reportedly paperwork for acquiring 74% of the total land (433.82 Ha) required in Maharashtra for the project has been completed so far.

 Directive to sort out the land acquisition issues